 If you find yourself in Bondi wondering what to do aside from hang out at the beach, we’ve got you covered!

 The Bondi beach pool has been standing on the southern end of Bondi beach for over 100 years and is still open to the public every day.
-Be warned though – even in summer the pool is absolutely freezing!
-Have your towel and warm clothes nearby for when you get out!
+Yup, even in winter.

 Contributed by: Me!